Emerge-Lab/gpudrive/README.md

 ## Pre-trained policy

-Download a pre-trained policy from [this paper](TODO: Link to paper), trained on 10,000 randomly sampled scenarios here.
+Coming soon!
+We will open-source a pre-trained policy from trained on 10,000 randomly sampled scenarios here.

 ## Dataset